TuringLang/NestedSamplers.jl/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3950594.svg)](https://doi.org/10.5281/zenodo.3950594)

 If you use this library, or a derivative of it, in your work, please consider citing it.
 This code is built off a multitude of academic works, which have been noted in the docstrings where appropriate.
-These references, along with references for the more general calculations, can all be found in [CITATIONS.bib](CITATIONS.bib)
+These references, along with references for the more general calculations, can all be found in [CITATION.bib](CITATION.bib)

 ## Installation